 Neuropsychologists will also pursue their bachelor’s degree in psychology or a closely related field before moving on to a master’s degree or doctorate in neuropsychology.
 Neuropsychologists also must have a state license to practice.
 In order to achieve that license, many states require a doctorate from an accredited program, a successful grade on an official psychology exam, and 2,000 hours of supervised experience.
 This need for so many hours of supervised experience has created many internship programs for both psychologists and neuropsychologists.

 Whether you’re looking for talk therapy with a licensed psychologist or you or your family are looking for assistance with a mental illness, contact NeuroHealth Arlington Heights to get the help that you need.
-Our professional team is here to offer an inclusive and large variety of services, from learning disability treatment to forensic psychological services.
+Our team of trained professionals is here to offer an inclusive and large variety of services, from learning disability treatment to forensic psychological services.
+To schedule an appointment, give us a call at (847) 584-1894 or visit our contact page to schedule your appointment online.